 Steal these Valentine’s Day email subject line ideas

-Create an exceptional Valentine’s Day subject line by …
+Tips to creating an exceptional Valentine’s Day subject line:

-- Using words like “sweet,” “kiss,” and “love” in humorous, unconventional, or even hokey ways.
+- Use words like “sweet,” “kiss,” and “love” in humorous, unconventional, or even hokey ways.

 - Kiss your … goodbye this Valentine’s Day